Champion Homes: Today

-Champion Homes is still headquartered in Michigan, but in Troy, Michigan rather than Dryden, and has over 40 manufacturing facilities located across the United States and Europe.
+Champion Homes is still headquartered in Michigan, but in Troy, Michigan rather than Dryden, and has over 40 manufacturing facilities located across the United States and Canada.
 Worldwide, Champion Homes employs over 8,000 people.

 In June 2018 Champion Enterprises Holdings LLC combined with Skyline Corporation to form the Skyline Champion Corporation.

 From August 2024, Skyline Champion Corporation changed their corporate name to Champion Homes, Inc.